libxengine/XEngine_XControl/README.en.md

 you can not use vcpkg and config jsoncpp development for youself

 ##### XEngine
-you can directly run XEngine_WINEnv.sh to configure system environment
+download xengine through git.read xengine project readme file to configure your env

 #### Linux
 Linux use Makefile to complie